-Type See following chart Capacity 1.3 US qt.
-(1200 mL)
+Type See following chart Capacity 40.6 fl. oz.
+(1200 ml)

 Temperature will affect engine oil and engine performance.
 Change the type of engine oil used based on temperature shown in the "Recommended Engine Oil Type" table.

 Fuel Specifications

 Use unleaded gasoline with a minimum octane rating of 87 and an ethanol content of 10% or less by volume.
 DO NOT USE E15 or E85.
 DO NOT OVERFILL.